tsunami416604/azure-docs.hu-hu/articles/data-factory/v1/data-factory-amazon-redshift-connector.md

         "typeProperties":
         {
-            "server": "< The IP address or host name of the Amazon Redshift server >", "port": <The number of the TCP port that the Amazon Redshift server uses to listen for client connections.>, "database": "<The database name of the Amazon Redshift database>", "username": "<username>",
+            "server": "< The IP address or host name of the Amazon Redshift server >", "port": "<The number of the TCP port that the Amazon Redshift server uses to listen for client connections.>", "database": "<The database name of the Amazon Redshift database>", "username": "<username>",
             "password": "<password>"